-How to Apply: The John Jay College Research and Evaluation Center accepts applications for the Maxfield International Travel Award at any time during a calendar year and will offer support to as many students as funding allows.
-Individual awards may vary between $1,000 and $1,500 (US).
+How to Apply: The John Jay College Research and Evaluation Center accepts applications for the Maxfield Graduate Research Fellowship at any time during a calendar year and will offer support to as many students as funding allows.
 To apply, email Rebecca Balletto at the address below.
-Send a CV and brief cover letter (PDF only) describing the proposed conference, the conference schedule, the cost of attending the conference, and the paper or poster session to be presented.
+Send a CV and brief cover letter (PDF only) describing the applicant’s research interests and prior experience.
 Application materials should include the applicant’s full contact information.
-Awardees are notified via email.
+Applicants may be asked to participate in a personal interview (via Zoom) before being notified of the award decision via email.

 Send all application materials and correspondence to: